Installation and Setup

 Virtual Environment Setup

-We strongly recommend using a virtual environment:
+We strongly recommend using a virtual environment to prevent dependency conflicts:

 Using venv